ppizarror/pygame-menu/docs/_source/create_menu.rst

 Configuring the menu
 --------------------

-The :py:class:`pygame_menu.Menu` is the base class to draw the graphical items on the screen.
+The :py:class:`pygame_menu.menu.Menu` is the base class to draw the graphical items on the screen.
 It offers many parameters to let you adapt the behavior and the visual aspects of the menu.